rajdeep-3305/gdrivemirrorbot/README.md

 How to use?

 1. Go [here](https://colab.research.google.com/github/rajdeep-3305/gdrivemirrorbot/blob/main/bot.ipynb)
-2. Scroll till you found the # Template
+2. Scroll till you find the # Template
-3. Paste your download link file
+3. Paste your file download link
-4. Go to "Runtime" then select Run All (In mobile find it on 3 stripe on left top)
+4. Go to "Runtime" then select Run All (In mobile find it on 3 lines on left top)
-5. It will prompt "Run Anyway" and permit access to Google Drive (Make sure checks all the permission so you won't encounter "Google Drive mount error".
+5. It will prompt "Run Anyway" and permit access to Google Drive (Make sure to check all the permission so you won't encounter "Google Drive mount error".
 Then Wait until finish
 6. Check your GDrive (Normally take some minutes for the file to appear)
 7. Download your file from GDrive